skylight-hq/skylight.digital/pages/brand/identity/logo.md

 Our logo consists of two elements: the logotype and the "halo" — or logomark or icon.
 The logotype should never appear without the logomark.
 The halo can be used separately from the logotype as an icon.

-To aid in brand awareness, the logotype + logomark is typically used in our customer-facing assets (e.g., presentation) and in spaces managed by other organizations (e.g., conference).
+To aid in brand awareness, the logotype and logomark is typically used in our customer-facing assets (e.g., presentation) and in spaces managed by other organizations (e.g., conference).
 </div>
 </div>